Three Seas Initiative: First summit, Dubrovnik, 2016

 The Initiative's first summit, held in Dubrovnik, Croatia, on 25–26 August 2016, ended with a declaration of economic cooperation in energy and in transport and communications infrastructures.
 Polish President Andrzej Duda called the initiative "a new concept to promote Europe's unity and cohesion... an idea of cooperation among 12 countries located between the Adriatic, Baltic and Black Seas, the three seas of Central Europe."

 Guests included Chinese Ministerial Assistant for Foreign Affairs Liu Haixing, who spoke about Three Seas Initiative's interconnectedness with China's Belt and Road Initiative, and former US National Security Advisor General James L. Jones, who stressed the Three Seas Initiative's role in European development and security.

 Second summit, Warsaw, 2017

 The Initiative's second summit was held 6–7 July 2017 in Warsaw, Poland.
 Guest attendees included US President Donald Trump.
 The participating countries unanimously agreed to set up a Three Seas Business Forum.

 Third summit, Bucharest, 2018

 The Initiative's third summit took place 17–18 September 2018 in Bucharest, Romania.
 Participants approved interconnection projects in three key areas: transport, energy, and digital.
 Guest attendees included President of the European Commission Jean-Claude Juncker, German Foreign Minister Heiko Maas, and US Secretary of Energy Rick Perry.
 The first edition of the Business Forum was organised.
 A 3SI Network of Chambers of Commerce was created, and a letter of intent was signed concerning establishment of a Three Seas Investment Fund.

+11th summit, Dubrovnik, 2026

+Around 1,600 representatives of total 724 companies from 45 countries registered for participation.
+At the pre-summit event, organized in cooperation with the Atlantic Council and the PPD gas company, US secretary of energy Chris Wright called for the construction of the infrastructure necessary for the expansion of the natural gas market, highlighting the example of the LNG terminal on Krk, built through a US-Croatian partnership.
+US Ambassador to Croatia Nicole McGraw emphasized in an interview with Hina the week before the summit that business agreements between the US and Croatia related to data centers and artificial intelligence would be signed at the summit.
+Croatian prime minister Andrej Plenković, Polish president Karol Nawrocki and Slovak president Peter Pellegrini stressed at a press conference at the end of the first day of the summit that "the United States remains Europe's most important strategic partner"; Nawrocki announced Poland, invited to the G20 summit in Miami, as "the spokesperson for the Three Seas at the Summit."